Jurickson Profar Player Props: Rockies vs. Cardinals

 Jurickson Profar At The Plate

-- Profar has a double, a home run and two walks while batting .207.
+- Profar is batting .219 with a double, a home run and three walks.

+- Profar is batting .294 with one homer during his last games and is on a four-game hitting streak.

-- In five of eight games this season, Profar has had at least one hit, including one game with multiple hits.
+- In six of nine games this season, Profar has had at least one hit, including one game with multiple hits.

-- He has hit a long ball in one of eight games, and in 3.1% of his plate appearances.
+- He has hit a long ball in one of nine games, and in 2.7% of his plate appearances.

-- Profar has driven in a run in three games this season (37.5%), but has had no multiple-RBI games.
+- Profar has driven in a run in three games this year (33.3%), but has had no multiple-RBI games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.